mapikit/meta-system-docs/docs/api-docs/functions/schema-functions/delete.md

-# Get
+# Delete
 ### Module Info:
 ```
 moduleType: "schemaFunction",
-moduleName: "get",
+moduleName: "delete",
 modulePackage: <schemaName>
 ```
 ***Note:*** every schema functions expectes `modulePackage` to be the name of the schema it refers to.

 ## Description
-The `get` schema function receives a query input and returns all the entities that match the given query.
+The `delete` schema function receives a query input and deletes all the entities that match the given query.

 ## Inputs
 | Name | Type | Required |